-It takes a lot to make your home run and there are multiple decisions to be made.
-Eveready Service Experts Heating & Air Conditioning is here to assist in making one of those decisions an easier one: furnace VS heat pump.
+It takes quite a bit to make your home function and there are multiple decisions to be made.
+Eveready Service Experts is here to assist in making one of those decisions an easier one: furnace VS heat pump.

 First thing first: where do you live?

-A heat pump and furnace can both provide heat to your home but a heat pump works best when the average winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with freezing winters or where the typical winter temperature is below 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.
+A heat pump and furnace can both provide heat to your home but a heat pump works best when the typical winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
+If you live in an area with harsh winters or where the typical winter temperature is below 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.

-If you happen to live in a place where you could go with either a heat pump or a furnace, there are a few things to consider.
-Heat pumps are highly energy efficient since they use electricity to transfer heat from one area to another and do not actually have to create heat themselves.
-They simply move heat that already exists from one place to another, such as from outside your home to inside your home.
+If you do live in a place where you could go with either a heat pump or a furnace, there are a few things to think about.
+Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one section to another and do not actually have to create heat themselves.
+They simply move heat that already exists from one area to another, such as from outside your home to inside your home.

-Still deciding which heating system is right for you?
+Still deciding which heating system is best for you?
 No sweat!
-Call Eveready Service Experts Heating & Air Conditioning at 804-548-4480 and we’ll come out to go over your options and provide you a no-charge in-home estimate.
+Call Eveready Service Experts at 804-548-4480 and we’ll come out to review your options and provide you a no-charge in-home estimate.
 We can’t wait to hear from you!